A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

 A metric called timely throughput~\cite{HouINFOCOM2009,LashgariTIT13} measures the amount of traffic that can be successfully delivered within the deadline, potentially including the effects of computation~\cite{YangMobihoc2019}.
 In general, there is often a trade-off between the achievable throughput and the tightness of the deadline $T$, as setting a tighter deadline requires more resources for every single packet~\cite{Soret2014fundamental}.
 Naturally, the achievable deadline has a hard floor given by the minimum latency in perfect conditions: while 5G and beyond systems envisage to achieve deadlines below 1~ms, the technical challenges may involve computational components and hardware limitations, as well as the effect of the medium access mechanism used.

-Most works that deal with deadlines aims at optimizing the medium access\cite{pocovi2017mac}, resource provisioning\cite{AnandJSAC2018}, interference management~\cite{Soret2018ICIC} and packet scheduling \cite{Destounis18} to reduce the deadline violation probability~\cite{FuTWC2006}.
+As the timing reference is in the future, it is not necessarily ideal to handle the packets according to a \gls{fcfs} policy.
+As a result, optimizing the communication for deadline-constrained traffic is more involved than simply minimizing the latency.
+Most works that deal with deadlines aim at optimizing the medium access\cite{pocovi2017mac}, resource provisioning\cite{AnandJSAC2018}, interference management~\cite{Soret2018ICIC} and packet scheduling \cite{Destounis18} to reduce the deadline violation probability~\cite{FuTWC2006}.
+Another example is the optimization of error targets in deadline-constrained \gls{harq} protocols for URLLC~\cite{kotaba19}.
 It is also possible to jointly optimize the scheduling with other transmission parameters, such as power control~\cite{EwaishaTVT2017,FountoulakisGC2018}.
-More advanced schemes include the use of Markov Decision Processes (MDPs)~\cite{NeelyTAC2013} and randomization~\cite{TsanikidisINFOCOM20}, combining the scheduled approach with adaptive techniques that alter scheduling decisions to fit traffic patterns.
+More advanced schemes include the use of \glspl{mdp}~\cite{NeelyTAC2013} and randomization~\cite{TsanikidisINFOCOM20}, combining the scheduled approach with adaptive techniques that alter scheduling decisions to fit traffic patterns.

 It is also possible to impose deadlines on end-to-end traffic, providing probabilistic guarantees or adapting the sending rate to make sure that packets meet the deadline~\cite{FountoulakisWiOpt2017, chiariotti2019analysis,chiariotti2021hop}.
 In this case, multiple connections are often used along with packet-level coding~\cite{guo2017dems}, considering the latency not in terms of a single packet but of an application block.
 If we go even higher on the protocol stack, an interesting case is given by HTTP Adaptive Streaming (HAS)~\cite{bentaleb2018survey}, a video streaming protocol at the application layer.
 Therein, the deadline is not fixed, as it does not represent interactivity, but depends on the state of the video playout buffer at the receiver: in order for the video to play smoothly, the transmission must be completed before the available video segments finish playing.
 This is an example of a relative timing reference, as the deadline for each block of data depends on the content of the packets themselves and on the state of the playout buffer.